reaxis/ants/README.md

   - <http://www.sojamo.de/libraries/controlP5/>
   - be able to draw (add/erase) terrain during runtime
   - be able to erase pheromones?
+  - sliders/buttons for changing evaporation rate, number of ants, etc.
 - remove ant movement loops due to diagonal crossing
 - do something interesting with drawing of ant trails/memory